ATTENDEES FOR THE PIUS X CLASS OF 65

 The 11 Annual Pius X Class of ‘65 Bakersfield BBQ was a big success and everyone had a great time -

 The 12 Annual Pius X Class of ’65 Bakersfield BBQ will return to Bakersfield on Saturday September 27, 2014 with our traditional Friday night dinner for the early arrivals.
 The BBQ’s are a great way to reconnect with classmates and have a wonderful time.
 The event will mark 49 (yes 49) years since our graduation.
+The Sept 27, 2014 BBQ will be the last Pius X Class of ’65 BBQ in Bakersfield.

 We know you are all getting very interested in what is being planned for the 50th reunion in 2015.
 Well I can tell you that great effort (not by me) is going in to the arrangements.
 So far it will probably be at an exclusive venue that will include a swimming pool, a spa and outside dance floor.